Phate6660/pkg/README.md

 Phate6660 <https://github.com/Phate6660>
 A cli frontend for emerge.
 Why?
 Because I can.

-Note: Cleaning, installing, and removing packages are automatically confirmed.
+Note: Package operations are automatically confirmed.
 Use at your own risk.

 USAGE: